Rakeela/dragora-notes/mitochondria-research-findings-by-others.md

 (Describes a method for extracting "approximately 2 x 10^10 viable and respiration competent mitochondria from 0.18 ± 0.04 g (wet weight) tissue sample"; hopefully can be adapted to yeast extractions, or point me towards something that can?)

 5. "Transfer of Xenomitochondria Containing the Entire Mouse Mitochondrial Genome into a Genetically Modified Yeast Expressing Mitochondrial Transcription Factor A"  https://europepmc.org/article/med/32627757
-(This is the same basic experiment I want to perform!
-I want to take it farther and refine the process, but this is very suggestive of the viability of my idea.
-It does mean that the most basic and easily performed procedures will only amount to replicating the research of others, but that's okay.)
+(This is very similar research to what I want to perform!
+I want to do it with human mitochondria, and I want to take it farther seeking refinements to the process, but this is very suggestive of the viability of my idea.
+It does mean that the more basic and easily performed procedures can only amount to replicating the research of others, but that's okay.
+It's not exactly ancient research taken for granted.)

 6. "Intramitochondrial transfer and engineering of mammalian mitochondrial genomes in yeast" https://pubmed.ncbi.nlm.nih.gov/30980913/
 (Stored for my records.
 This was cited in #5, and if I end up using information from this research in constructing further experiments, I should have it on file.)